Xotab413/personal-computer-architecture/labs/lab_3/Readme.md

 ## NOTE
 - If u speedrun labs (Odinec like it), u can get higher mark
 - Just relax and do your best (◕_◕)
+- Variant is not important, just edit 2-4 lines of code